 Community Engagement Grants are happy to announce our next recipient!
 We asked Lauren to introduce herself and the project:Read more

 As Priscilla Weddle, OEP’s Children’s Peace Formation Coordinator, finds herself at the end of her year-long internship, she would like to take a moment to look back at her work with OEP.
 Known for the #ReadAloud program, Priscilla has worked tirelessly on what has become a major part of OEP’s identity during the 2020 pandemic.

 On Earth Peace has been working with peace and justice leaders for 45 years, but our roots go back more than 300 years in the historic peace church that birthed our movement and community.

 We have started collecting the stories of dozens of leaders OEP has helped in each generation, and now are excited to begin sharing their work.
 Hopefully, you will find inspiration in these stories and share them with others.

 JustPeace Leaders is a new biweekly email for sharing stories about some of these leaders who have worked with OEP.
 Because it is new, our team of interns decided to start out with this first edition featuring our executive director Bill Scheurer.
 (He was easy to get, all we had to do was offer him a sticker from the new JPO online store!)Read more

 The Read Aloud Project was created by Priscilla Weddle and Marie Benner-Rhoades to provide homeschooling resources in peace and justice during the pandemic.
-For the project, members of the community record themselves reading children’s books about peace, courage and justice.
-The response from the community has been great and we appreciate those who have participated.
-We have decided to extend the project through June.
+For January, the project highlighted books about new beginnings.
+In February, the project will be celebrating Black History Month by reading books about the achievements of Black Americans along with books written by Black authors.
 If you are interested in recording a video for the project, please email us at [email protected].
-Here are the books that have been read for the project so far:
+Here are the books that were read for the project in January: